 And once you download a sound, you’ll always have access to it.
 So if you ever accidentally delete it or lose the file, you can easily download it again from the Splice cloud servers.

 The desktop/mobile app is great for managing your sounds from Splice.
 You can use it to preview new sounds or download ones you’ve already used credits on.
 The Skills program has some pretty interesting lessons included from dope producers like Kenny Beats.
 The included online plugins like BeatMaker and Astra are cool, I guess, but pretty basic and I can’t see myself ever using it “for real.”

 Splice also offers some of the best plugins out there in a convenient rent-to-own program.
 So if you’ve been eyeing Serum for a while but can’t drop the $200+ all at once, you can download it today and pay a monthly fee until you’ve paid it all off.

 This is a super useful service by Splice, but unfortunately not all the plugins available are on “rent-to-own” (like Omnisphere, dammit).
-But the program does feature some great plugins.
+The program does feature some great plugins, though.

 Here’s a list of all our favorite plugins available on rent-to-own:

 - RC-20 Retro Color

 - Arturia’s V Collection